20 Years of Friederike Grace

-For the last 'Spotlight On' of 2019 we caught up with an amazingly talented Irish designer Frederike Grace in her Irish studio in County Kilkenny for a chat.
-Her workshop is set up in the heart of Burnchurch Townsland in an idyllic country setting, not far from Burnchurch Castle itself.
-It is however a bit of a trek from her childhood home near the East German border.
+We caught up with amazingly talented designer Frederike Grace in her Irish studio in County Kilkenny for a chat.
+Her new workshop is set up in the wild hills of Tullaroan, which is a bit of a trek from her childhood home near the East German border.

 Over tea she tells us how she came to live in Ireland.
 “It was a three week language course and destiny’s kiss that brought me here.
 I met this handsome Irish man, fell head over heels in love and moved to Kilkenny the following year.”
 She chuckles and divulges that her first love didn’t last, but she has no regrets: she is happily married and living in County Kilkenny with her three fine boys and German pointer Nick.

 Her love for coloured gems started early with her father taking up gemstone cutting as a hobby.
 In search of the perfect raw materials they frequently visited trade fairs and specialist gem dealers in Idar-Oberstein (Europe’s lapidary centre for cutting coloured gems).
 In 1989 she was very lucky to secure one of very few goldsmithing apprenticeships in a master crafts workshop near home in Wolfenbüttel.
 Friederike finished top of her class, winning a scholarship to travel to Ireland and Australia.